Cracko298/Custom-3DS-Homemenu-Sarcastic-Edition/README.md

 - From Sleep Mode & Making Folders, to your Friend's List.
 This is a very interesting way to look at a 3DS Home-Menu.

-# Only supports USA consoles with Engish on 11.14 or Higher.
+# Only supports USA & EUR consoles with Engish on 11.14 or Higher.

+- Only Supports English

 - Follow Cooolgamer's Installation Tutorial via the Link Above.
 (I am too lazy to make my own).